How Big Is Turkey? Size of Turkey in Miles, KM, and Compared to Texas

 Climate-induced Allure

-Taking climate under consideration, Turkey’s size isn’t merely a measure of geographical span but also the vast range of weather patterns influencing the country.
+Taking climate into consideration, Turkey’s size isn’t merely a measure of geographical span but also the vast range of weather patterns influencing the country.

 These vast differences, from one end to another, necessarily contribute to the appeal and mystique of Turkey, drawing in tourists and weather enthusiasts alike.